with STEM Handmade Soaps

 August 2010: Native Plants with Barb Holtz

 Barb Holtz, a naturalist at Look About Lodge, shared with us about Native Plants at the Old Stone House in Lakewood Park, site of a local herb garden tended by LEAF members.
-Thanks to the Historical Society for allowing us to use the venue.
+Thanks to the Historical Society for use of the venue.

 July 2010: Urban Beekeeping with Karin Wishner